adtile/Full-Tilt/README.md

 Full Tilt JS
 ============

-#### The standalone device orientation + motion sensor library ####
+#### The standalone device orientation + motion sensor usage and conversion library ####

-Full Tilt JS is a standalone JavaScript library that allows developers to use device orientation and motion sensor data in web applications in a consistent frame.
+Full Tilt JS is a standalone JavaScript library that normalizes device orientation and device motion sensor data in web applications within a consistent frame.

-This library takes device orientation data and applies a consistent calibration frame to the data output.
-It also automatically normalizes device orientation data based on the current screen orientation so your applications keep working as users rotate their screen during web application usage.
+Full Tilt JS provides developers with three complementary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.

-Full Tilt JS ultimately provides developers with three different but complimentary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.
+As an added bonus, Full Tilt JS also provides all the conversion functions necessary to convert device orientation from any type to any other type (conversion from/to any Euler Angles, Rotation Matrices and/or Quaternions).

 * [Demos](#demos)
 * [Basic Usage](#basic-usage)